martinalicheri/Project1-CSCI270/CSCI270-A1-Template.md

 *Imagine you're explaining this project to a friend who doesn’t code.<br>
 What does your app do?
 What are you most proud of?
 What was the hardest part to get working?*

+This website dynamically displays cards with information regarding certain miracles of the faith.<br>
+What I am most proud of is the first thing one sees when they open the app: the title and<br>
+background image.
+It took me quite a while to be able to figure out the position and size!<br>
+The hardest part for me was the **"Load More"** button.
+I did not know how to make them appear<br>
+dynamically when all the cards had been fetched already.
+However, it was very satisfying when<br>
+I thought of hidding them until the button was clicked!

 *Reflect on both the technical and the spiritual aspects of building a project about Catholic miracles.*

+This project, although it seemed very simple, took me a lot of time.
+I had to wrestle through a lot<br>
+of concepts in making it, even concepts that I thought I had understood.
+I have to say, making the<br>
+web about something religious gave me strength to keep going.<br>
+I think this relates a lot, too, to the spiritual life.
+One might think that he understands how things<br>
+go, but when the hour to put them into practice comes, then the truth shines.
+We can't to anything on<br>
+our own.
+Thankfully, we were able to access help from the internet and previous lessons.
+I could not<br>
+have done it without that external help.
+Because even if the main idea was there, sometimes a small<br>
+detail might prevent the whole website from working.

 ---